 29.1 Boarding Striking the clenched fist of one hand into the open palm of the opposite hand in front of the chest.
-29.2 Butt-ending Moving the forearm, fist closed, under the forearm of the other hand held palm down. - 29.3 Charging Rotating clenched fists around one another in front of the chest.
+29.2 Butt-ending Moving the forearm, fist closed, under the forearm of the other hand held palm down.
+29.3 Charging Rotating clenched fists around one another in front of the chest.
 29.4 Checking from behind A forward motion of both arms, with the palms of the hands open and facing away from the body, fully extended from the chest at shoulder level.
 29.5 Clipping Striking leg with either hand behind the knee, keeping both skates on the ice.
 29.6 Cross- checking A forward and backward motion of the arms with both fists clenched, extending from the chest for a distance of about one foot.

-Delayed offside Non-whistle arm fully extended above the head.
+29.7 Delayed off- side Non-whistle arm fully extended above the head.
 To nullify a delayed off-side, the Linesman shall drop the arm to the side.

 29.8 Delayed penalty Extending the non-whistle arm fully above the head.
 29.9 Delaying the game The non-whistle hand, palm open, is placed across the chest and then fully extended directly in front of the body.
 29.10 Elbowing Tapping either elbow with the opposite hand.
 29.11 Goal scored A single point directed at the goal in which the puck legally entered.
 29.12 Hand pass With the palm open and facing forward, a pushing motion towards the front of the body once or twice to indicate the puck was moved ahead with the hand.
 29.13 Head- butting No signal in the Ontario Hockey League.
 NO SIGNAL 29.14 High- sticking Holding both fists clenched, one slightly above the other (as if holding a stick) at the height of the forehead.

-Clasping either wrist with the other hand in front of the chest.

-29.16 Holding the the stick

-Two stage signal involving the holding signal (29.15) followed by a signal
+29.15 Holding Clasping either wrist with the other hand in front of the chest.
+29.16 Holding the stick Two stage signal involving the holding signal (29.15) followed by a signal indicating you are holding onto a stick with two hands in a normal manner.